-- iv.
-The quarrying of sand shall be prohibited within 100 (one hundred) meters upstream and downstream from any dam/weir or any other structure erected for irrigation purpose. - v.
-Sand Ghats should preferably be located on the river side embankment.
+- The quarrying of sand shall be prohibited within 100 (one hundred) meters upstream and iv. downstream from any dam/weir or any other structure erected for irrigation purpose. - Sand Ghats should preferably be located on the river side embankment.
 For low embankment less than 6 meters height, quarrying should not be done within 25 meter from toe/heel of the embankment and depth of mining should not be more than 2.0 meter.
 In case of higher embankments, the distance should not be less than 50 meter and depth of mining should be maximum 1.50 meter and at a distance of 75 meter of more mining depth should be maximum 2.0 meter.
-In order to obviate the development of flow parallel to embankment, crossbars of width eight times the depth of mining pits spaced at 50 to 60 meters center to center should be left in the mining pits. - vi.
-The irrigation outlet shall be maintained at the same level as that of the river bed and in no case, the river bed level shall be permitted to be below the irrigation outlet level.
-No quarrying shall be permitted around the infiltration well/intake well up to a distance of 5 meters. - vii.
-No quarrying of sand shall be permitted in any private land owned by a person other than a settlee unless the settlee obtains the consent of the concerned land owner/raiyat. - No quarrying of sand shall be permitted in any area which the State Government notifies as restricted area. - ix.
-Mining depth should be restricted to 2 meters and distance from the bank should be 1/4th or river width and should not be less than 7.5 meters. - x.
-Demarcation of mining area with pillars and geo-referencing should be done prior to the start of mining. - A buffer distance /un-mined block of 50 meters after every block of 1000 meters over which mining is undertaken or at such distance as may be the directed/prescribed by the regulatory authority shall be maintained. - River bed sand mining shall be restricted within the central 3/4th width of the river/rivulet or 7.5 meters (inward) from river banks but up to 10% of the width of the river, as the case may be and decided by regulatory authority while granting environmental clearance in consultation with irrigation department.
-Regulating authority while regulating the zone of river bed mining shall ensure that the objective to minimize the effects of riverbank erosion and consequential channel migration are achieved to the extent possible.
-In general the great for removal of minerals shall not exceed 60% of the mine lease area, and are deviation or relaxation in this regard shall be adequately supported by the scientific report.
+In order to obviate the development of flow parallel to embankment, crossbars of width eight times the depth of mining pits spaced at 50 to 60 meters center to center should be left in the mining pits. - The irrigation outlet shall be maintained at the same level as that of the river bed and in no Vi. case, the river bed level shall be permitted to be below the irrigation outlet level.
+No quarrying shall be permitted around the infiltration well/intake well up to a distance of 5 meters. - No quarrying of sand shall be permitted in any private land owned by a person other than a vii... settlee unless the settlee obtains the consent of the concerned land owner/raiyat. - No quarrying of sand shall be permitted in any area which the State Government notifies as viii. restricted area. - Mining depth should be restricted to 2 meters and distance from the bank should be 1/4th or ix. river width and should not be less than 7.5 meters. - Demarcation of mining area with pillars and geo-referencing should be done prior to the start of mining. - A huffer distance /un-mined block of 50 meters after every block of 1000 meters over which XŁ. mining is undertaken or at such distance as may be the directed/prescribed authority shall be maintained. - River bed sand mining shall be restricted within the central 3/4th width of the river XII.
+7.5 meters (inward) from river banks but up to 10% of the width of the river, as the be and decided by regulatory authority while granting environmental clear consultation with irrigation department.
+Regulating authority while regulating the river bed mining shall ensure that the objective to minimize the effects of riverbank erosion and consequential channel migration are achieved to the extent possible.
+In general, the area for removal of minerals shall not exceed 60% of the mine lease area, and any deviation or relaxation in this regard shall be adequately supported by the scientific report.